-All members will be expected to serve on committees periodically, per the applicable rotation period.
-The board will issue procedures to govern the operation of the rotations involved in committee staffing.
-Should a vacancy arise, the co-chairs can appoint a replacement on a temporary basis.
+All members will be expected to serve on committees periodically, per the applicable rotation period.10 The board will issue procedures to govern the operation of the rotations involved in committee staffing.
+Should a vacancy arise, the lead co-chair can appoint a replacement on a temporary basis.